 Over the last 15 years, the increased focus on a circular economy has led to a growth in the recycling of aggregates from the demolition of buildings and old infrastructure.
 The recovery of these materials, for a “second life cycle”, makes it possible to reduce the excavation and crushing of virgin material and also to limit the amount of waste to be disposed of.

 At the end of these recovery, washing and reclassification processes, the water contains fine solids with variable characteristics (depending on the recovered material) which require great care and attention for their treatment (sometimes requiring the addition of chemicals).

 Equipment for this sector requires high reliability, robustness, suitability for heavy-duty operation and should be simple to use and maintain.
-Diemme® Filtration has long since developed several machine models corresponding to these needs of sludge treatment.
+Diemme® Filtration has long since developed several machine models corresponding to these needs for aggregate sludge treatment.